Secondary and Sixth Form Curriculum

 Mr Ross Peagam

-The secondary curriculum continues to teach in Preferred Learning groups 80% of the timetable subjects of PE, Science, Maths, English, Computing and Cooking.
+The secondary curriculum continues to teach in Preferred Learning groups 50% of the timetable subjects of PE, Science, Maths, English and Computing.

 Depending on the Cohort of pupils for KS4 will determine whether we will be delivering Entry Level in that subject or continue with the National Curriculum development.

 In KS4 the focus moves towards accreditation, through Transition Challenge, Functional Skills and Aim qualifications.